 NDSS Mission: The National Down Syndrome Society (NDSS) is the leading human rights organization for all individuals with Down syndrome.

-NDSS Programs: NDSS supports and advocates for the Down syndrome community by focusing on three key areas of programming: Resources & Support, Policy & Advocacy, and Community Engagement.
-Within these focus areas NDSS engages in various activities, events and programs.
-Among these are the National Advocacy & Public Policy Center; resources to support individuals with Down syndrome, their families and caregivers through the lifespan; education and employment; as well as community events like the National Buddy Walk® Program and New York City Buddy Walk®, the annual NDSS Gala & Auction, Racing for 3.21 for World Down Syndrome Day, Run for 3.21 and various Team NDSS charity racing events across the country.
+NDSS Programs: Founded in 1979, the National Down Syndrome Society (NDSS) supports and advocates for the Down syndrome community by focusing on three key areas of programming: Resources & Support, Policy & Advocacy and Community Engagement.
+Within these focus areas NDSS engages in various activities, events and programs on topics that are critical to our community, such as federal and state advocacy and public policy, health and wellness, education and employment.
+NDSS creates resources to support individuals with Down syndrome, their families and caregivers across the lifespan and hosts awareness and engagement events throughout the country including the National Buddy Walk® Program, the Times Square Video presentation and New York City Buddy Walk®, Racing for 3.21 on World Down Syndrome Day, Run for 3.21, DC Golf Outing, the annual NDSS Gala & Auction and others.

 Resources & Support

 NDSS is committed to providing individuals with Down syndrome, their families, caregivers and the public with comprehensive information across the lifespan, from birth to end of life.
 Through events, webinars, videos, publications and our website, NDSS provides free resources on a variety of topics including information for new and expectant parents, health and wellness, education and employment.
 Through our helpline and info email, NDSS answers thousands of requests for support each year.
 Our staff responds to questions and connects parents, professionals, self-advocates and others with referrals, including to our network of more than 300 local Down syndrome organizations.